In this Slimming World blog we follow mum of two and food director, Jen Bedloe, on her Slimming World journey.

 My highs and lows this week

 Now autumn is officially here I’m back to enjoying our family roasts.
 This week we went to the pub and those few Syns for roasties and gravy were well worth it!

 Here’s an amazing Slimming World roast leg of lamb to try at home.

-Here’s one of the delicious Diwali dishes cooked up by Dhruv Baker and Sainsbury’s… if you reduce the oil and butter curry it’s actually not that bad and much healthier than the take-away.
+The Diwali dishes cooked up by Dhruv Baker and Sainsbury’s were so delicious… if you reduce the oil and butter, a curry is actually not that bad and much healthier than a take-away.